muresan-gabriel/la-moara-cognizant-softvision/README.md

 - [x] Create an HTML page about a preferred topic.
   - [x] Must contain atleast 5 HTML tags.
   - [x] Must contain atleast one class selector and atleast one id selector.
-  - [x] Must contain atleast one style applied to the children of a parent element
+  - [x] Must contain atleast one style applied to the children of a parent element.
 - [x] Create a server which displays the page mentioned above.

 Homework #2